o-jasper/o-jasper.github.io/blog/pre_post/voting_power_for_decision.md

 In the latest DAO design jam, we discussed voting systems, and how to make decisions.
 It was good, but a bit less focussed than i'd like.

-For every decision there is a vote, even if it is from a single person.
+Every decision is sort-of a vote, it is just from a single person.
 The question is how much voting power is needed for a decision.
 I reckon it is affected by the following:

-#### (1) **utility of outcome**
+#### (1) **Utility of outcome**
-I think the utility is sub-linear relative to units of money, and other assets.
+I think the utility is sub-linear relative to units of money or other assets.
 If utility is some function `U(A)` where `A` is an amount.

-More important is is that of diminishing returns.
-Even if you have a lot, you might not want to spend much on an issue/investment, because it would simply not improve the outcome.

-A simple model is a set cost and binary outcome with probability `p` is a result with `B` for bad, `G` for good and initially `I` you need `p < (U(G) &minus; U(I)) / (U(G) &minus; U(B))`.
+A simple model is a set cost and binary outcome with probability `p` is a result with `B` for bad, `G` for good and initially `I`.
+Then you need `p < (U(G) &minus; U(I)) / (U(G) &minus; U(B))`.
 Where `U` is the sublinear function with `U'(x)>0`.

 If you look at that model with `U(x)=x`, you see a problem that the absolute values dont matter, which does not make sense.
-The diminishing results and sublinearity cover.
+Sublinearity doesnt explain it, because the function will be approximately linear given small values relative to the total.

+The reason this happens is that investing more into something, you get diminishing returns from the extra investments.
+By investing more `B` decreases but `G` doesnt incraese much more.

 #### (2) Chance of stolen private keys and 'betrayal'
 Higher levels of stake increases the chance that stolen private keys, for